-Becky Watherston Counselling
+Becky Watherston

 I am a fully qualified counsellor, having trained on a BACP accredited course in integrative psychotherapeutic counselling.
 I have also completed various supplementary training courses in core specialist areas as well as completing an ACTO course in delivering online and telephone counselling.